lordofthejars/nosql-unit/README.md

 public ElasticsearchRule elasticsearchRule = newElasticsearchRule().defaultManagedElasticsearch();
 ~~~~

+If you're using **Elasticsearch 2.x**, simply use the classes inside the package `com.lordofthejars.nosqlunit.elasticsearch2`.

-But you can cusomize connection parameters by using *ManagedElasticsearchConfigurationBuilder* class.
+But you can customize connection parameters by using *ManagedElasticsearchConfigurationBuilder* class.
 There you can set the *Settings* class and define the transport port.

 #### Remote